Find the best cheap headphones (over-ear & on-ear) under $100 you can get right now.

 - High volume levels can cause some frequency distortion

 All the headphones recommended here provide more value than what price suggests.
 Though there are some differences among them.

-When you are spending less money for a pair of headphones the first and most common thing manufacturers save on is durability.
+When you are spending less money on a pair of headphones the first and most common thing manufacturers save on is durability.

-Budget headphones usually have fully plastic structure and don’t use any fancy or expensive materials.
+Budget headphones usually have a fully plastic structures and don’t use any fancy or expensive materials.